-This step in polyphenol analysis may look simple, but the more simple methods you utilize the less accurate are the results.
+This step in the analysis organic metabolites may look simple, but the more simple methods you utilize the less accurate are the results.
 On the other hand, accurate methods must be mastered perfectly or the results could be even worse than with the simple methods.

-After polyphenol identification the next typical step is its quantitation from the original plant tissue.
-There are multiple methods available for this purpose, but most of them suffer from being only able to estimate the concentration of the individual polyphenol.
+After compound identification the next typical step is its quantitation from the original compound mixture.
+There are multiple methods available for this purpose, but most of them suffer from being only able to estimate the concentration of the individual metabolite.
 For this reason, before choosing the method for quantitation, one must know what one is trying to achieve.

-We have a range of methods for quantifying different types of polyphenols in plant tissue.
-In addition to the traditional methods that are able to estimate total polyphenol concentrations we more typically utilize accurate methods such ultra-performance liquid chromatography attached to a triple quadrupole mass spectrometer (UPLC-QQQ-MS/MS).
-By fully compound-specific multiple reaction monitoring (MRM) methods and by authentic standards isolated from plants, we are able to pursue as close to natural concentrations of polyphenols in a plant tissue as possible.
-At the same time we realize that it is simply impossible to achieve exactly matching quantitations with the quantity that was present in the living plant cell.
-Nevertheless, we all should aim at minimizing the changes made in tannin composition and concentration after harvesting the tissue.
+We have a range of methods for quantifying different types of metabolites from mixtures of organic compounds.
+In addition to the traditional methods that are able to estimate e.g. total polyphenol concentrations we more typically utilize accurate methods such ultrahigh performance liquid chromatography attached to a triple quadrupole mass spectrometer (UPLC-QQQ-MS/MS).
+By fully compound-specific multiple reaction monitoring (MRM) methods and by authentic standards often purified by us, we are able to pursue as close to true concentrations of metabolites in the mixture as possible.

 Currently our quantitative platform includes three different types of UHPLC instruments and each of them can be optimized for multiple different types of quantitative efforts that differ in the uniqueness, selectivity and sensitivity.
 Below you can see three examples of calibration curve optimizations for UHPLC-DAD and UHPLC-QExactive Orbitrap MS/MS (negative and positive ionisation).